rust-lang/book/src/ch04-01-what-is-ownership.md

 ### Variables Live in the Stack

 Here's a program like the one you saw in Section 3.3 that defines a number `n` and calls a function `plus_one` on `n`.
 Beneath the program is a new kind of diagram.
-This diagram visualizes the state of the program at the three marked points.
+This diagram visualizes the contents of memory during the program's execution at the three marked points.

 ```aquascope,interpreter,horizontal
 fn main() {